elasticpath/epcc-composable-commerce-reference/README.md

 /{store_id}/orders
 /{store_id}/...
 ```
 `{resource_name}` indicates a generic integration pattern.
 In this case only `products` are supported since the minimal implementation provided here only indexes product data.
-However, this can easily be extended to support other EPCC data such as categories, customers, orders etc.
+However, this can easily be extended to support other Elastic Path Commerce Cloud data such as categories, customers, orders etc.

 ### Prerequisites
 Before you begin, ensure that you have the following configured: